mmbelkiman/Monogame-Particle-Engine-MgMercury/README.md

-*Update*: This project has been merged into [Monogame Extended](https://github.com/craftworkgames/MonoGame.Extended).
-I'm currently not working on a project that needs this engine, but if I need it in the future I'll probably write up an editor for effects and maybe a renderer that hands out some work to the GPU (not sure about performance right now, but a faster renderer is definitely possible).

-This is a version of the [Mercury Particle Engine](https://github.com/Matthew-Davey/mercury-particle-engine) usable with [MonoGame](https://github.com/mono/MonoGame).
-Basically to use the MPE all that's needed is a renderer that uses the MonoGame SpriteBatch and functions to convert HSL color to RGB.
-I made some other changes however, that made the engine more convenient to use IMO.
+*Attention*: This is a clone repository, with some changes that I believe to be interesting.

+-New stuffs:
+--Put custom camera do draw particle --OpacityInterpolator2 with 3 states (initial,medium,final) --ParticleEffect now have play/pause
+--Emmiter have 'public bool Loop', when false, the particle will show only one time.
+But if you want to show again, set "ForceLoop = true" at any time.

+This is a version of the [MgMercury ](https://github.com/Jjagg/MgMercury) usable with [MonoGame](https://github.com/mono/MonoGame).

 # Structure
 Let's see how this all works! :)